Trusted WordPress tutorials, when you need them most.

 Saving a custom search algorithm on your WordPress website

 SearchWP will now rebuild the index.
-Depending on the speed of your Internet connection and your WordPress hosting provider, this may take a few minutes.
+Depending on your WordPress hosting provider and the size of your site, this may take a few minutes.

 As soon as you see ‘Index Status 100%,’ you’ll know that SearchWP has added all your content and rules to the search index.